 The College operates in line with stringent food safety legislation and guidelines.
 If you wish to discuss food safety issues, please arrange to see the Catering Manager.
 Please ensure that food kept in storage cupboards and fridges remains safe to store and eat.
+At the end of each residency period please assist college staff by removing all items from the fridge and cupboards as well as taking any refuse and recycling out before leaving for your vacation.
+This permits cleaning to take place during vacations.
+A charge may be made to cover additional staff labour if residents do not clear areas properly.

 Note that only in very exceptional circumstances are refrigerators and freezers permitted in student rooms, generally for medical reasons.
-Permission should be sought from the Dean, and will only be granted on strictly medical or, exceptionally, religious grounds, where it is impossible for the student to use the communal fridge or freezer provided in the gyp room.
+Permission should be sought from the Dean, and will only be granted on strictly medical or, exceptionally, religious grounds, where it is impossible for the student to use the communal fridge (or, in postgraduate hostels, freezer) provided in the gyp room.
 Any student wishing to make a case on the basis of strict medical or religious grounds should ask their Tutor to write to the Dean to support their request.
 Where permission is granted it may be for the central secure fridge and freezer provision located adjacent to the JCR.